tox-dev/tox/docs/faq.rst

   this worked in tox 3, it was never supported officially.
 Additionally, in the context of a new virtual environment this flag makes no sense anyway.

+- tox 4 requires the ``install_command`` to evaluate to a non-empty value for each target environment.
+In tox 3, an empty value would be substituted for the default install command.

 tox 4 - known regressions
 +++++++++++++++++++++++++